Raphael Beck (artist): Life and work

 After his return to the States, Beck began his first major commissioned work, a series of murals for the capitol building in Harrisburg, Pennsylvania.
 Around this time he also settled in Lockport, New York and established a studio in Buffalo.

-Beck produced a wide variety of artworks including stained glass windows, life size masks, etchings, oils, watercolors, and large murals, including a mural of the opening of the Erie Canal, an oil painting of the pilgrims landing at Plymouth, Massachusetts, and a portrait of General Lafayette among others.
+Beck produced a wide variety of artworks including stained glass windows, life size masks, etchings, oils, watercolors, and large murals, including a mural of the opening of the Erie Canal, an oil painting of the Pilgrims landing at Plymouth, Massachusetts, and a portrait of General Lafayette among others.

 Beck maintained his studio in Buffalo for thirty years.
 He went on to design the logo for the 1905 Lewis and Clark Centennial Exposition in Portland, Oregon.
-Beck died in 1947 and is buried at the Lockport Glenwood Cemetery.
+Beck died at his home in Lockport on May 29, 1947, and is buried at the Lockport Glenwood Cemetery.

 Exposition logo

 The logo of two women in the shape of North and South America, holding hands through Central America came to be the most recognizable symbol of the Pan-American Exposition.
 Beck's design was chosen as the official logo by the Pan-American Exposition Company from over 400 entries.
 It was copyrighted in 1899 and Beck was awarded $100 for his work.

 His design appeared on a variety of souvenirs ranging from paperweights, pins, and postcards to decks of cards, toothpick holders, and clocks, although the Exposition's executive committee had originally planned to use the Beck design "only for dignified purposes".
 Realizing its popularity, however, the committee decided to profit from the design as much as possible by selling it to manufacturers.
 As a result, the use of the logo was so prevalent that it was on "everything that didn't move and some things that did."
 Some unofficial variations of the logo also appeared on souvenirs, produced by vendors who wanted to cash in on the familiarity of the Beck logo.